wywy-vietnam/general/welcome/welcome1.md

 This server will help make does not to give up using English skills by each member.

+# Purpose
+- Never **give up**, we will help you by each us.
+- Do not get **stress**, English is not study, it is tool, we need to **use** as much as we can.
+- Get feedback from native as much as you can, you need to make your **environment** to use English.

 # Guide
 - Prove
 Everyday Prove what you are trying to learn English as Github commits annual calendar.

 Activity Level is the score that shows how I did my best by myself.
 That is helpful to you better myself than yesterday.

-Score 1: I did watch over 30min English Content.
+- Score 1: Like Baby, I watched easy content; I did watch over 30min in English.
-Score 2: I did translate over three replies of Content and understood perfectly.
+- Score 2: Like Baby, I watched easy content, I did understand with English-script.
-Score 3: I did translate over 1page of Content or wrote with correct grammar.
+- Score 3: Like immigration, I watched adult age content; I did watch over 30min in English.
+- Score 4: Like immigration, I watched adult age content, I did understand with English-script.
-Score 4: I did over 1hour of speech, pronounce or talk in English.
+- Score 5: Like a professional, I watched study content related to development; I did watch over 30min in English.
-Score 5: While whole one day.
-Never watch or see and access my native language.
-Score 6: Over 1 hour, I got a feedback speech or writing through a Native level person.
-Score 7: While getting feedback, Never use my language.
-Score 8: Include above all, I did play English Content overnight when I slept.
+- Score 6: Like a professional, I watched study content related to development; I did understand with English-script.
+- Score 7: Use English over 5hours per day
+- Score 8: Use English over 10hours per day with correct grammar by tool, application, googling.
-Score 9: Include above all; while I sleep, I played immigration level content.
+- Score 9: Include above all, and never use my country language.
-Score 10: Include above all; I played anything and understood over 80% correctly while I slept
+- Score 10: Include above all; understood over 80% correctly.